Genivia/ugrep/README.md

     $ ./build.sh --enable-static

->[!TIP]
->This may fail if libraries don't link statically, such as brotli.
-In that
->case try `./build.sh --enable-static --without-brotli`.
+This may fail if libraries don't link statically, such as brotli.
+In that case try `./build.sh --enable-static --without-brotli`.

 You can build `ugrep` with customized defaults enabled, such as a pager: